 Skip to content

-Convert CR2 to JPG on Windows
+Convert CR2 to JPG on Windows: 3 Methods

 By Petr Samokhin

 Real estate and portrait workflows store Canon CR2 files for editing.
 Upload forms want JPEG.
-Convert CR2 to JPG on Windows means export from Photos, Lightroom, or Canon tools, then optional resize for MLS caps.
+Converting CR2 to JPG on Windows means export from Photos, Lightroom, or Canon tools, then optional resize for MLS caps.
 Keep card copies read-only.
 Write JPEG to deliverables\jpeg\ only.

 Keep the CR2 master